yusupovna1403/string_methods_homework/README.md

 ## String02

-  A str of several words is given.
-All letters are lowercase.
-Return all letters to uppercase.
+ Given a string of several words, with all letters in lowercase, return the string with all letters converted to uppercase.

 **Example 1:**